Mixer159/Mixer159/README.md

 - **Interests**:
   - Full-Stack Development
   - Next.js
-  - Working with Chakra UI and other awesome libraries
+  - Working with Shadcn and other awesome libraries

 I’m passionate about turning ideas into visually striking interfaces with clean, efficient code.
 I love staying up-to-date on the latest technologies, experimenting with new libraries, and crafting sleek user experiences.